Skip to main content

 MS

 Multiple sclerosis is a disorder of the brain and spinal cord.
 It can cause various symptoms.
-In most cases, episodes of symptoms come and go at first for several years.
+In most cases, episodes of symptoms come and go for several years.
 In time, some symptoms can become permanent and can cause disability.
 Although there is no cure for multiple sclerosis, various medicines and therapies may reduce the number of flare-ups and can help to ease symptoms and disability.

 Continue reading below